xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 **rave**

+**wallow**

+**foster**

+**erode**

 -------------------------

+Potential nerve **impingement** (if pain radiates to arms or causes tingling).

+When sponges are damaged by strong currents or munched on by predators, they don’t necessarily float away or die.
+Throwing the javelin is a **feat** of strength.

+Come on, let's **hang back**.
+The Trump administration’s embrace of cryptocurrency as a means of **shoring up** the dollar builds on arguments made within the post-Scaling War Bitcoin world.

+**New entrant**

+**misperceive, misconstrue, misread, misunderstand, mislead**
+**misstep, blunder, folly**.
+**scrape, scrap. scrappy**.
+**alma mater, alumni**

+A **run-down** Edwardian **villa**.
+He regarded the new job as a distinct **comedown**.

+**Prosocial behavior**.
+Thanks to stellar coaches, I went from being the worst diver in my school to ranking among the best in the country—

+> the empire between your ears

+Many of us **relinquish** this freedom of choice in favor of superficial things.
+Or we so **wallow** in our unfortunate circumstances
+The world can **upend** us at any moment.

+In his latest book, Useful Not True, entrepreneur and author Derek Sivers argues that truth is often **elusive** and not always relevant; what's important is choosing perspectives that **foster** agency and empathy.

+Recently some in America have introduced another **baffling** trick: charging solo travellers more than couples.
+Ukraine’s leader, Volodymyr Zelensky, should **junk** a very bad bill.
+Donald Trump is suing the Wall Street Journal for reporting that in 2003 he sent a **lewd** birthday message to Jeffrey Epstein.
+Elsewhere, we look at the **vertiginous** rise of Xiaomi, a Chinese tech giant.
+Only Apple and Samsung sell more smartphones worldwide.
+And, with the successful release of its own EVs, the company has **pulled off** a **feat** that **eluded** Apple.
+Now it has its sights set on world domination. -
+I’m not usually much **fussed** about pomp and ceremony, but I’m pleased to see relations growing more cordial between these European democracies.
+Today, crypto is merely the latest **ruse** to persuade the public to surrender democratic freedom and financial sovereignty to **oligarchs**.

 ## Week 3

+Critics have accused him of rabble-rousing. -

 IKEA’s **prints** have transformed how homes everywhere look.
 **Chances** are you have come across a “Strix” cushion or a “Rinnig” tea towel.

 Armies are using lasers to **zap** things out of the sky.
 These heat **beams** can’t destroy a warship or tank (or alien spacecraft, one presumes).
 They work pretty well against drones, though.